Battle of Motovilivka: Battle

 On 15 November 1918 advance forces of the Directorate's army began to move towards Kyiv from the southwest.
 To counter this action, a force of 700 Hetman soldiers moved to intercept the Directorate forces near the town of Vasylkiv.
 The Hetman forces deployed themselves near a train station at Motovilivka.
 Intelligence of the Hetman deployment at Motovilivka made its way to forward elements of the Sich Riflemen under the command of Captain Fyodor Chernik.
 In response, Chernik launched an immediate attack against the Hetman forces, hoping to punch through their defenses and take Vasylkiv.

-His detachment of 300 men attacked the left, right, and center of the Hetman force early on the morning of 18 November.
+Chernik's detachment of 300 men attacked the left, right, and center of the Hetman force early on the morning of 18 November.
 The Hetman army counterattacked, pinning down the Directorate army's left flank.
 The Directorate forces held, but sustained several dozen casualties, including Chernik.
 On the Directorate's right flank, a force of 50 Sich Riflemen took cover in a wooded area from which they repelled several attacks by a large force of several hundred Hetman soldiers.
-In addition, both sides utilized armored trains during the battle to provide fire support for their respective forces.
+In addition, both sides utilized armoured trains during the battle to provide fire support for their respective forces.

 By midday the Hetman army's attack had begun to weaken, and Directorate reinforcements began to arrive on the field.
 Soon the Directorate left was able to outflank the Hetman right flank, sending the army into a retreat.
-The Hetman army counterattacked with their reserve forces and with an armored train, but one of the Directorate's armored trains landed an artillery shot on the Hetman train, forcing it to withdraw.
+The Hetman army counterattacked with their reserve forces and with an armoured train, but one of the Directorate's armoured trains landed an artillery shot on the Hetman train, forcing it to withdraw.
 The Hetman counterattack failed, and by 3:00 PM the Directorate forces held the field.

 Casualties

-The Directorate forces suffered 17 killed and several dozen wounded in the battle, while the Hetman forces sustained 700 casualties.
+The Directorate forces suffered 17 killed and several dozen wounded in the battle, while the Hetman forces lost over 600 troops.